TakeprofitTechnology/ReleaseNotes/GL Risk Panel.md

 # GL Risk Panel

+## Version 1.25 (22 November, 2023)
+### Changes
+* Optimized code for the Maker Dashboard.
+* Updated syncfusion styles loading for each page.
+* Corrected non-consistent behavior of the correction limit values.
+* Fixed a bug with unsent messages when connecting to Fortex is unsuccessful.

 ## Version 1.24 (9 November, 2023)
 ### Changes
 * Fixed the incorrect background color marking of correction values.